SkeldJS/SkeldAuth/README.md

 # SkeldAuth

-The goal of SkeldAuth is to provide a simple interface for both users and server developers to create secure and easy authorisation for users.
+The goal of SkeldAuth is to provide a simple interface to allow server developers to create secure and easy authorisation for users.